 Asset Quality Score

-In this test, Bankrate tries to estimate the effect of troubled assets, such as unpaid loans, on the credit union's loan loss reserves and overall capitalization.
+In this test, Bankrate tries to estimate the effect of troubled assets, such as past-due loans, on the credit union's loan loss reserves and overall capitalization.

-Having extensive holdings of these kinds of assets could eventually force a credit union to use capital to cover losses, decreasing its cushion of equity.
-It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning money, resulting in depressed earnings and potentially more risk of a future failure.
+Having lots of these kinds of assets means a credit union could have to use capital to absorb losses, reducing its cushion of equity.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, pushing down earnings and increasing the risk of a future failure.

-Troubled assets made up 5.00 percent of the credit union's total assets in our test, less than the national average and potentially indicative of superior financial strength compared to other credit unions.
+BELLCO's ratio of troubled assets was 0.00 percent in our test, less than the national average and suggestive of greater financial strength than other credit unions.